76ers vs. Magic odds, prediction, time: 2026 NBA Play-In Tournament picks, April 15 best bets by proven model

 Top Magic vs. 76ers predictions

-The SportsLine model is projecting the Magic to have just five players scoring in double figures, led by Paolo Banchero's 25.7 points.
+The SportsLine model is projecting the Magic to have just five players scoring in double-figures, led by Paolo Banchero's 25.7 points.
 Tyrese Maxey is projected to lead the 76ers with 27.8 points scored, but only four Philadelphia players will reach double digits.
-The teams are projected to combine for 216 total points, making the Under the value play.
+The teams are projected to combine for 217 total points, making the Under the value play for anyone making targeting NBA parlay betting and NBA picks.
 See the spread pick at SportsLine.

 How to make 76ers vs. Magic picks